 If you specify UDP as the protocol when you add a listener to Global Accelerator, you can verify the acceleration performance of Global Accelerator by using UDPing.
 For more information, see Verify the acceleration performance of a UDP listener.

 On a computer in the access region, open a command-line window.
-In this example, the region is China (Hong Kong.
+In this topic, the access region is Hong Kong (China).

-Run the following command to check the latency.
+Run the following command to check the data packet latency.

 curl -o /dev/null -s -w "time_connect: %{time_connect}\ntime_starttransfer: %{time_starttransfer}\ntime_total: %{time_total}\n" "http[s]://<accelerated IP address>[:<port>]"Take note of the following parameters: